CULINARY SUMMER CAMPS IN MADISON

 Chef Joel works hard to accommodate all needs, including food allergies/sensitivities and special dietary requests—such as gluten-free, lactose-free, no pork, vegetarian, vegan, etc, whenever possible.
 And most dishes can be made vegetarian.
 Please let us know if you/your children have any special dietary needs or requests.**

-**NOTE: Unfortunately, Chef Joel cannot always accommodate food restrictions; sometimes ingredients are integral to dishes being prepared.
+**NOTE: Unfortunately, Chef Joel cannot always accommodate all food restrictions; sometimes ingredients are integral to dishes being prepared.
 For example, accommodating a student requiring gluten-free dishes would not be possible for a Noodles camp or pasta class.)

 MORE INFORMATION ABOUT SUMMER COOKING CAMPS: